Somac® Heartburn Relief Tablets

-Tell all doctors, dentists and pharmacists who are treating you that you are taking SOMAC Heartburn Relief.
+Tell any other doctors, dentists and pharmacists who treat you that you are taking this medicine.

-Some self help measures suggested below may help your condition.
-Talk to your doctor or pharmacist about these measures and for more information.
+Some self-help measures suggested below may help your condition.
+Your pharmacist or doctor can provide more information about these measures.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.